 Once you have arranged your insurance, please be sure to send us the following essential details: name and contact details of your insurance provider, your policy number, expiry date and your insurers 24hr Emergency Assistance number.

-Most travel insurance policies limit the amount of cover, typically up to a maximum tour cost of £5000 per person.
-If the tour you are booking exceeds this amount, additional cover can usually be provided upon payment of additional premium.
+- Most travel insurance policies limit the amount of cover, typically up to a maximum tour cost of £5000 per person.
+If the value of the tour you are booking exceeds this amount, additional cover can usually be provided upon payment of additional premium.
 We recommend all travellers check their individual policy limit to ensure the full cost of their holiday is covered.

 Due to UK Government legislation, under Financial Services Authority (FSA) regulations, we are not allowed to offer or recommend travel related insurance to customers.
 Premiums can vary widely according to your age, needs, health, choice of destination and other factors, while many people nowadays have Annual Travel Insurance cover.
 For these reasons, we leave you free to shop around and pick your own policy, one that's best suited to your own individual needs.
 See also item 30 of our Booking Conditions.